polettix/Template-Perlish/README.md

     only with a slightly different input interface (e.g. defaulting to the template variables and swapped parameter positions).

+## Direct Printing

+Up to version 1.50, if you `print`ed (to `STDOUT`, which would be the selected filehandle) your text would end up directly in the expanded text.
+This was (and is still) meant as a feature.

+As of version 1.52, this behaviour can change depending on the value of option `stdout` (see ["new"](#new)).
+By default, its value is such that the old behaviour is preserved: prints to `STDOUT` are trapped and put in the template's expansion.

+In case the new option `stdout` is set to a false value, though, any `print` will use the currently selected filehandle before entering the template, i.e. `STDOUT` (the _real_ one, not the one set within the template) by default.
+This allows your code to actually communicate with the external world, if you need to.

+The following function allows you to still use a `print`-like interface from within the template:

+- **P**

+        Hey [% P('foo-bar-baz') %], how are you?

+    Print an expression directly to the template's expansion.
+Whatever the value of option `stdout` (see ["new"](#new)), this function will always put its argument inside the template.

+    In case `stdout` is _true_ (which is the default value for backwards compatibility), `P` and `print` to `STDOUT` are equivalent (as a matter of fact, `P` just calls `print` to `STDOUT` behind the scenes).

+    In case `stdout` is _false_, instead, `P` will send its output to the template, while `print` will send it to whatever handle is currently selectd, and `print` to `STDOUT` will use the `STDOUT` available at the time of template compilation.

+    As an example, consider the following template:

+        Hey '[% print 'foo' %]'
+        I spoke with '[% print {*STDOUT} 'bar' %]'
+        Do you know '[% P 'baz' %]'?

+    If `stdout` is _true_, it will be expanded to:

+        Hey 'foo'
+        I spoke with 'bar'
+        Do you know 'baz'?

+    If `stdout` is _false_, it will be expanded to:

+        Hey ''
+        I spoke with ''
+        Do you know 'baz'?

+    while the string `foo` will be printed to the currently selected filehandle (which is usually `STDOUT`, but you might have something different in your program), and the string `bar` is printed to `STDOUT` as you know it.

 ## External Path Handling

 The following functions can be exported and expose the algorithms